ldn-softdev/cmail/README.md

 #### CAVEAT:
 The obvious caveat using this tool is that it requires passing a password as a parameter (if you work with smpts).
-Mac os let you working around this limiation by using `securilty` utility, which would let you to extracting the password from the *Keychain Access* vault and passsing it to the cmail, e.g.:
+Mac os let you working around this limiation by using `security` utility, which would let you to extracting the password from the *Keychain Access* vault and passsing it to the cmail, e.g.:
 ```
 bash $ echo "test mail" | cmail -s "email subject" -u user@some_mailer.com -p `security find-internet-password -wa "user@some_mailer.com"` another_user@somewhere_else.com